 - Visual timetables

 - iPads, lap tops, cameras or other alternative recording devices

 - Peer buddy systems

 - Positive behaviour rewards system

 - Small group/individual support

-- Attendance at gym trail
+- Attendance at Gym Trail

-- A place in Paddington House nurture group

 Each learner, identified as having SEN, is entitled to support that is 'additional to' or 'different from' a mainstream differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
 This support is described on an Additional Intervention and Support Plan and child friendly document.